Cheng-Lin-Li/Natural-Language-Processing/Perceptron/README.md

 The program (perceplearn3.py) will perform document split to the word level token as features to train for classification learning and generate probabilities tables into file.

-The argument is a single file containing the training data; the program will learn a naive Bayes model, and write the model parameters to a file called vanillamodel.txt and averagedmodel.txt.
+The argument is a single file containing the training data; the program will learn vanilla and averaged models, and write the model parameters to a file called vanillamodel.txt and averagedmodel.txt.

 This implementation support multiple categories of classification.
 For example, your data can be classifier as [['True', 'Fake'], ['Positive', 'Negative']]